What is Fentanyl?

 - Faint, dizzy or confused feelings

-A physical dependence or addiction Fentanyl, as with all opioid drugs, can be created through misuse of the drug but also sometimes with long term prescribed use.
+A physical dependence or addiction Fentanyl, as with all opioid drugs, can develop through misuse of the drug but also sometimes with long term prescribed use.
 Once an individual has become addicted to Fentanyl, decreasing the dosage normally used will result in withdrawal symptoms that could be detrimental physically and mentally.
 Symptoms can vary from person to person depending on how long Fentanyl has been used and the amount normally consumed.
 Withdrawal symptoms will typically begin anywhere from 6 to 24 hours after the last use of the drug and can include the following:

 - Hot flashes